 Additionally, I’d argue that think Spring permits bolder prints that wouldn’t necessarily work during Fall.
-Further, it’s easier to sport a shorter, boldly printed dress than it is to rock a full on formal gown in a bold, bright print.
+Further, it’s easier to sport a shorter, printed dress than it is to rock a full-on formal gown in a bright print.
 Right?
-Personally, wear a colorful printed formal gown is a challenge I’ll never sign up for – that just sounds like way too much stuff going on for all 5 foot 3 of me.
+Personally, wearing a colorful printed formal gown is a challenge I’ll never sign up for.
+It just seems like way too much stuff going on for all 5 foot 3 of me.
 Maybe that’s just me though?

-In my opinion, this dress (I’m wearing above) is perfect for a spring wedding because it’s short and playful but it’s made of a thicker jacquard fabric that holds it’s shape; the structured look of the dress coupled with the subtle metallic detail in the fabric creates the perfect semi-formal look.
+In my opinion, this dress is perfect for a spring wedding because it’s short and playful but it’s made of a thicker jacquard fabric that holds its shape; the structured look of the dress coupled with the subtle metallic detail in the fabric creates the perfect semi-formal look.
 And plus, I just adore the empire waist silhouette of it too.

 A few other things to consider when it comes to spring weddings…#AllTheRain.